Vegetable Glycerin

 German chemist Carl Wilhelm Scheele first discovered and isolated glycerin in 1778 when he was saponifying olive oil with lead oxide.
 In 1813, French chemist Michel Eugene Chevreul proved that fats are glycerin esters of fatty acids.
 He gave glycerin its name, based on the Greek word for “sweet.”[2]

-How to Make Vegetable Glycerin
+How Is Vegetable Glycerin Made?

 Most vegetable glycerin is a byproduct of soap manufacturing.
 Vegetable oil is heated with a strong alkali such as sodium hydroxide (ie. lye).
 Manufacturers may also produce it by heating coconut, soy, or palm oil under pressure with water so that the glycerin splits off into the water.
 The distillation process is then used to isolate glycerin.[3]